Shop

 Iga-yaki are named after Iga clay, and these ceramics have been made in the Mie prefecture of Japan from as early as the 7th century CE.
 The remarkable characteristics of Iga clay have made Iga-yaki particularly sought after throughout history.
 The clay beds in Mie were formed in ancient times when the entire province was submerged under the Biwa Lake.
 As a result, rich sources of plankton and other microscopic organic matter exist within the clay.
 These evaporate during the intense firing process, producing a durable, porous material with natural heat retention.
 The clay can be rough and brittle and this texture requires incredible expertise to handle.
 Experienced potters spend a life-time perfecting the technique.
 This means production is limited and each handmade vessel is entirely unique.

-Item details: The Don (丼) of donburi literally translates to bowl, and are used for a wide variety of dishes where fish, meat or vegetables are layered over a scoop of warm, steamed rice.
+Item details: The Don (丼) of donburi literally translates to bowl, and are used for a wide variety of dishes where fish, meat or vegetables are layered over a scoop of warm, cooked rice.
 Every bowl varies in color and texture due to the handmade nature of the piece, and each one beautifully proportioned for a generous portion.
 Kouchoseki is a glaze that forms within the Iga clay itself, enhancing the natural course texture of the ceramics but imbuing the vessel with different shades of pink.

 Measurements: D: 5.9" H: 3"